solliancenet/azure-synapse-analytics-day/README.md

 In this exercise, you will try to understand customer details using a query and chart visualizations.
 You will also explore the performance of various queries.

-SQL data warehouses have been for a long time the centers of gravity in data platforms.
+SQL data warehouses have been for a long time the center of gravity in data platforms.
 Modern data warehouses are capable of providing high performance, distributed, and governed workloads, regardless of the data volumes at hand.

 The Azure Synapse SQL Pools in Azure Synapse Analytics is the new incarnation of the former Azure SQL Data Warehouse.
 It provides all the modern SQL data warehousing features while benefiting from the advanced integration with all the other Synapse services.